-Soc 4810 Urban Sociology (3) Urbanization, rise and growth of cities; attention to demography, ecology and changes in urban society; social problems such as land utilization, housing, slums, politics, crime, and living standards.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4810 Urban Sociology (3) Urbanization, rise and growth of cities; attention to demography, ecology and changes in urban society; social problems such as land utilization, housing, slums, politics, crime, and living standards.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4815 Special Projects in Sociology (1-6) Study, interpretation, and discussion of special topics and problems in sociology.
+SOC 4815 Special Projects in Sociology (1-6) Study, interpretation, and discussion of special topics and problems in sociology.
 May be repeated for a maximum of 6 semester hours.

-Soc 4820 Collective Behavior (3) An application of social-psychological principles to various forms of collective phenomena, including cults, civil disturbances, and social movements.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4820 Collective Behavior (3) An application of socialpsychological principles to various forms of collective phenomena, including cults, civil disturbances, and social movements.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4825 Sociology of Education (3) Education as a social institution; its relationship to other institutions and the community.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4825 Sociology of Education (3) Education as a social institution; its relationship to other institutions and the community.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4830 Media, Culture, and Society (3) The purpose of this course is to provide students with a critical political economy framework for understanding the effects of mass media on society.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
-Soc 4840 Sociology of Sport (3) An investigation and analysis of the relationships between sport and society.
+SOC 4830 Media, Culture, and Society (3) The purpose of this course is to provide students with a critical political economy framework for understanding the effects of mass media on society.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

+SOC 4840 Sociology of Sport (3) An investigation and analysis of the relationships between sport and society.
 Focus will be upon the development and changing nature of sport as an institution in modern society.

-Soc 4845 Juvenile Delinquency (3) The nature, extent, and causes of juvenile delinquency; types of juvenile offenders and their career patterns; institutional controls and treatment programs.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4846 Corrections and Preventions (3) Views and methods of dealing with criminals and juvenile delinquents; types of correctional systems and prevention programs.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4845 Juvenile Delinquency (3) The nature, extent, and causes of juvenile delinquency; types of juvenile offenders and their career patterns; institutional controls and treatment programs.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4846 Corrections and Preventions (3) Views and methods of dealing with criminals and juvenile delinquents; types of correctional systems and prevention programs.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent programs.

-Soc 4850 Work and the Modern Society (3) Inquiry into modern society and its cultures, institutions, elites and classes as they are affected by work dynamics in the industrial and corporate arenas.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4850 Work and the Modern Society (3) Inquiry into modern society and its cultures, institutions, elites and classes as they are affected by work dynamics in the industrial and corporate arenas.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4855 Sociology of Gender (3) Explores impact of gender stratification and roles on the attitudes and behavior of women and men, gender and social institutions, theories of gender, and sexuality.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4855 Sociology of Gender (3) Explores impact of gender stratification and roles on the attitudes and behavior of women and men, gender and social institutions, theories of gender, and sexuality.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4860 Contemporary Sociological Thought (3) Assessment of current sociological thought as it is reflected by outstanding scholars in the field.
-Prerequisite: SOC 3800 and 3 additional semester hours of sociology, graduate standing or consent of instructor.
+SOC 4860 Contemporary Sociological Thought (3) Assessment of current sociological thought as it is reflected by outstanding scholars in the field.
+Prerequisites: SOC 3800 and 3 additional semester hours of sociology, graduate standing or consent of instructor.

-Soc 4865 Family Diversity (3) Focus on the institutional implications of the family.
+SOC 4865 Family Diversity (3) Focus on the institutional implications of the family.
 Diversity in ethnicity, sexuality, and class are emphasized.
 Intersection of work and family is explored.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4872 Sociology of Organizations (3) A systematic study of the structural and interactional processes of work related organizations.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4872 Sociology of Organizations (3) A systematic study of the structural and interactional processes of work related organizations.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4875 Medical Sociology (3) Social factors and institutional settings for physical and mental health care; public needs and medical services; research in medical sociology.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4875 Medical Sociology (3) Social factors and institutional settings for physical and mental health care; public needs and medical services; research in medical sociology.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4880 Sociology of Law (3) The development of legal institutions; law as a system of social control; law and social change.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4880 Sociology of Law (3) The development of legal institutions; law as a system of social control; law and social change.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.

-Soc 4885 Religion and Society (3) The structure and function of religion in society; social sources of religions; religion and the individual.
-Prerequisite: six semester hours of sociology, graduate standing, or consent of instructor.
+SOC 4885 Religion and Society (3) The structure and function of religion in society; social sources of religions; religion and the individual.
+Prerequisite: 6 semester hours of sociology, graduate standing, or consent of instructor.